 Catch the ferry at Puerto Juarez.
 The ferry is modern and fast and the trip takes less than half an hour.
 You can sit inside or outside on the ferry.
 Avoid the “rush hour” times for the easiest trip.

 Our method to get to Isla will take about 90 minutes or less.
 It sounds very complex, but it is usually a very easy trip.
 Our last trip in December, we waited almost no time at any of these steps.
 The collectivo at Puerto Morelos was waiting for us, we easily caught a cab to Juarez and we waited less than 10 minutes for a ferry.

 - Grab a bus or a collectivo, whichever is there first.
 The bus is best though!
-Collectivo is around 22 peos, the bus is 26.
-Get off at the last stop, the Cancun bus station.
+The bus is 36 pesos and only makes one other stop.
+Collectivo is a little less, but will make many stops.
+If you are taking the bus, get off at the last stop, which is the Cancun bus station.
 (30 minutes)